csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The **Active Data Objects (ADO)** API, also created by Microsoft, provides an easy-to-use interface to the OLE-DB functionality, which can be called from scripting languages, such as VBScript and JScript.
 The newer **ADO.NET** API is designed for applications written in the .NET languages such as C# and Visual Basic.NET.
 In addition to providing simplified interfaces, it provides an abstraction called the _DataSet_ that permits disconnected data access.

-**24.4.3 Object Database Standards**
+### 24.4.3 Object Database Standards

 Standards in the area of object-oriented databases have so far been driven pri- marily by OODB vendors.
 The **Object Database Management Group** (ODMG) was a group formed by OODB vendors to standardize the data model and language interfaces to OODBs.
 The C++ language interface specified by ODMG was briefly outlined in Chapter 22.
 ODMG is no longer active.
 JDO is a standard for adding persistence to Java.

 The **Object Management Group** (OMG) is a consortium of companies, formed with the objective of developing a standard architecture for distributed software applications based on the object-oriented model.
 OMG brought out the _Object Man- agement Architecture_ (OMA) reference model.
 The _Object Request Broker_ (ORB) is a component of the OMA architecture that provides message dispatch to distributed objects transparently, so the physical location of the object is not important.
 The **Common Object Request Broker Architecture** (**CORBA**) provides a detailed spec- ification of the ORB, and includes an **Interface Description Language** (**IDL**), which is used to define the data types used for data interchange.
-The IDL helps to sup-

-**24.4 Standardization 1055**

-port data conversion when data are shipped between systems with different data representations.
+The IDL helps to support data conversion when data are shipped between systems with different data representations.

 Microsoft introduced the **Entity data model**, which incorporates ideas from the entity-relationship and object-oriented data models, and an approach to inte- grating querying with the programming language, called **Language Integrated Querying** or **LINQ**.
 These are likely to become de facto standards.

-**24.4.4 XML-Based Standards**
+### 24.4.4 XML-Based Standards

 A wide variety of standards based on XML (see Chapter 23) have been de- fined for a wide variety of applications.
 Many of these standards are related to e-commerce.
 They include standards promulgated by nonprofit consortia and corporate-backed efforts to create de facto standards.

 RosettaNet, which falls into the former category, is an industry consortium that uses XML-based standards to facilitate supply-chain management in the com- puter and information technology industries.
 Supply-chain management refers to the purchases of material and services that an organization needs to function.
 In contrast, customer-relationship management refers to the front end of a com- pany’s interaction, dealing with customers.
 Supply-chain management requires standardization of a variety of things such as:

-• **Global company identifier:** RosettaNet specifies a system for uniquely iden- tifying companies, using a 9-digit identifier called _Data Universal Numbering System_ (DUNS).
+- **Global company identifier:** RosettaNet specifies a system for uniquely iden- tifying companies, using a 9-digit identifier called _Data Universal Numbering System_ (DUNS).

-• **Global product identifier:** RosettaNet specifies a 14-digit _Global Trade Item Number_ (GTIN) for identifying products and services.
+- **Global product identifier:** RosettaNet specifies a 14-digit _Global Trade Item Number_ (GTIN) for identifying products and services.

-• **Global class identifier:** This is a 10-digit hierarchical code for classifying products and services called the _United Nations/Standard Product and Services Code_ (UN/SPSC).
+- **Global class identifier:** This is a 10-digit hierarchical code for classifying products and services called the _United Nations/Standard Product and Services Code_ (UN/SPSC).

-• **Interfaces between trading partners:** RosettaNet _Partner Interface Processes_ (PIPs) define business processes between partners.
+- **Interfaces between trading partners:** RosettaNet _Partner Interface Processes_ (PIPs) define business processes between partners.
 PIPs are system-to-system XML-based dialogs: They define the formats and semantics of business doc- uments involved in a process and the steps involved in completing a trans- action.
 Examples of steps could include getting product and service infor- mation, purchase orders, order invoicing, payment, order status requests, inventory management, post-sales support including service warranty, and so on.
 Exchange of design, configuration, process, and quality information is also possible to coordinate manufacturing activities across organizations.

 Participants in electronic marketplaces may store data in a variety of database systems.
 These systems may use different data models, data formats, and data types.
 Furthermore, there may be semantic differences (metric versus English measure, distinct monetary currencies, and so forth) in the data.
-Standards for electronic marketplaces include methods for _wrapping_ each of these heteroge-
+Standards for electronic marketplaces include methods for _wrapping_ each of these heterogeneous systems with an XML schema.

-**1056 Chapter 24 Advanced Application Development**

-neous systems with an XML schema.
 These XML _wrappers_ form the basis of a unified view of data across all of the participants in the marketplace.

 **Simple Object Access Protocol** (SOAP) is a remote procedure call standard that uses XML to encode data (both parameters and results), and uses HTTP as the transport protocol; that is, a procedure call becomes an HTTP request.
 SOAP is backed by the World Wide Web Consortium (W3C) and has gained wide ac- ceptance in industry.
 SOAP can be used in a variety of applications.
 For instance, in business-to-business e-commerce, applications running at one site can access data from and execute actions at other sites through SOAP.

 SOAP and Web services were described in more detail in Section 23.7.3.

-**24.5 Summary**
+### 24.5 Summary

-• Tuning of the database-system parameters, as well as the higher-level database design—such as the schema, indices, and transactions—is important for good performance.
+- Tuning of the database-system parameters, as well as the higher-level database design—such as the schema, indices, and transactions—is important for good performance.
 Queries can be tuned to improve set-orientation, while bulk-loading utilities can greatly speed up data import into a database.
 Tuning is best done by identifying bottlenecks and eliminating them.
 Database systems usually have a variety of tunable parameters, such as buffer sizes, memory size, and number of disks.
 The set of indices and materialized views can be appropriately chosen to minimize overall cost.
 Transactions can be tuned to minimize lock contention; snapshot isolation, and sequence numbering facilities supporting early lock release are useful tools for reducing read-write and write-write contention.

-• Performance benchmarks play an important role in comparisons of database systems, especially as systems become more standards compliant.
+- Performance benchmarks play an important role in comparisons of database systems, especially as systems become more standards compliant.
 The TPC benchmark suites are widely used, and the different TPC benchmarks are use- ful for comparing the performance of databases under different workloads.

-• Applications need to be tested extensively as they are developed, and before they are deployed.
+- Applications need to be tested extensively as they are developed, and before they are deployed.
 Testing is used to catch errors, as well as to ensure that performance goals are met.

-• Legacy systems are systems based on older-generation technologies such as nonrelational databases or even directly on file systems.
+- Legacy systems are systems based on older-generation technologies such as nonrelational databases or even directly on file systems.
 Interfacing legacy systems with new-generation systems is often important when they run mission-critical systems.
 Migrating from legacy systems to new-generation systems must be done carefully to avoid disruptions, which can be very expensive.

-• Standards are important because of the complexity of database systems and their need for interoperation.
+- Standards are important because of the complexity of database systems and their need for interoperation.
 Formal standards exist for SQL.
 De facto stan- dards, such as ODBC and JDBC, and standards adopted by industry groups, such as CORBA, have played an important role in the growth of client–server database systems.

-**Practice Exercises 1057**

 **Review Terms**

-• Performance tuning • Set-orientation • Batch update (JDBC) • Bulk load • Bulk update • Merge statement • Bottlenecks • Queueing systems • Tunable parameters • Tuning of hardware • Five-minute rule • One-minute rule • Tuning of the schema • Tuning of indices • Materialized views • Immediate view maintenance • Deferred view maintenance • Tuning of transactions • Lock contention • Sequences • Minibatch transactions • Performance simulation • Performance benchmarks • Service time • Time to completion • Database-application classes • The TPC benchmarks
+- Performance tuning
+- Set-orientation
+-  Batch update (JDBC)
+-  Bulk load • Bulk update
+- Merge statement
+- Bottlenecks
+- Queueing systems
+- Tunable parameters
+- Tuning of hardware
+- Five-minute rule
+- One-minute rule
+- Tuning of the schema
+- Tuning of indices
+- Materialized views
+- Immediate view maintenance
+- Deferred view maintenance
+- Tuning of transactions
+- Lock contention
+- Sequences
+- Minibatch transactions
+- Performance simulation
+- Performance benchmarks
+- Service time
+- Time to completion
+- Database-application classes
+- The TPC benchmarks

     ◦ TPC-A

     ◦ TPC-B

     ◦ TPC-C

     ◦ TPC-D

     ◦ TPC-E

     ◦ TPC-H

-• Web interactions per second • Regression testing • Killing mutants • Legacy systems • Reverse engineering • Re-engineering • Standardization
+- Web interactions per second
+- Regression testing
+- Killing mutants
+- Legacy systems
+- Reverse engineering
+- Re-engineering
+- Standardization
     ◦ Formal standards

     ◦ De facto standards

     ◦ Anticipatory standards

     ◦ Reactionary standards

-• Database connectivity standards
+- Database connectivity standards

     ◦ ODBC

     ◦ OLE-DB

     ◦ X/Open XA standards

-• Object database standards
+- Object database standards

     ◦ ODMG

     ◦ CORBA

 • XML-based standards

-**Practice Exercises**
+## Practice Exercises

 **24.1** Many applications need to generate sequence numbers for each transac- tion.

 a.
 If a sequence counter is locked in two-phase manner, it can become a concurrency bottleneck.
 Explain why this may be the case.

-**1058 Chapter 24 Advanced Application Development**

 b.
-Many database systems support built-in sequence counters that are not locked in two-phase manner; when a transaction requests a se- quence number, the counter is locked, incremented and unlocked. i.
+Many database systems support built-in sequence counters that are not locked in two-phase manner; when a transaction requests a se- quence number, the counter is locked, incremented and unlocked.

+i.
 Explain how such counters can improve concurrency.

 ii.
 Explain why there may be gaps in the sequence numbers belong- ing to the final set of committed transactions.